 The default WordPress theme gives the site a design architecture when you newly install WordPress and it also serves as a rollback option in case your new theme develops an issue, gets corrupted, deleted or something goes wrong.
 A new default WordPress theme is usually released yearly for a new year and it is named after the current year.
 WordPress has been introducing a new default theme since 2010.
 Once you install a theme, the first page you see when you visit the site is the default theme.

 Editor: The editor is another user role in WordPress that allows you to create, edit, delete and publish posts and pages.
 The editor role can delete and edit posts and pages created by others.
 The editor is lower in rank than the administrator, the Editor role cannot carry out core WordPress technical roles.

-Excerpt: An excerpt can be described as an abstracted description of your blog post.
-It is sometimes used in displaying the Archives and Category views of your posts, used to describe your post in RSS feeds and it is more often than not used in displaying search results and refers to the summary entered in the Excerpt field of the Administration > Posts > Add New SubPanel.
+Excerpt: An excerpt can be described as an abstract description of your blog post.
+It is sometimes used in displaying the Archives and Category views of your posts, used to describe your post in RSS feeds, and is more often than not used in displaying search results and refers to the summary entered in the Excerpt field of the Administration > Posts > Add New SubPanel.

-Featured Image: this is a specific image that the website user can upload which afterwards is ascribed to a specified post or web page.
-It is the default images that show up on posts when you navigate a post page of any blog.
+Featured Image: this is a specific image that the website user can upload which afterward is ascribed to a specified post or web page.
+It is the default image that shows up on posts when you navigate a post page of any blog.
 It is usually that image that is displayed when you are browsing through a WordPress blog.

-Footer: this is the horizontal portion beneath the main texts of a blog post or a page that is used to display information that is not part of the main post or page of a website.
+Footer: This is the horizontal portion beneath the main text of a blog post or a page that is used to display information that is not part of the main post or page of a website.
 It is usually the bottom part of a webpage that is consistent throughout the page.
-The footer usually provide more information such as the copyright, contact information, social media links, services etc
+The footer usually provides more information such as the copyright, contact information, social media links, services, etc.

 Front design End: the Front end can simply be described as the user interface.
 It is the part of the website that visitors who visit a website see and interact with.